Netflix and Amazon face censorship threat in India: source

-NEW DELHI/MUMBAI (Reuters) - India is deliberating potential censorship on streaming platforms such as Netflix and Amazon Prime Video, a senior government source told Reuters.
+NEW DELHI/MUMBAI (Reuters) - India is deliberating potential censorship on streaming platforms such as Netflix (NFLX.O) and Amazon (AMZN.O) Prime Video, a senior government source told Reuters.

 While film and TV certification bodies already moderate public content in India, the country’s laws do not allow censorship of content on the increasingly popular online streaming platforms.